Amniotic fluid embolism requires rapid treatment to address low blood oxygen and low blood pressure.

 - Transfusions.
 If you have uncontrollable bleeding, you'll need transfusions of blood, blood products and replacement fluids.

-If you have an amniotic fluid embolism before delivering your baby, your doctor will treat you with an eye toward safely delivering your baby as soon as possible.
+If you have amniotic fluid embolism before delivering your baby, your doctor will treat you with the goal of safely delivering your baby as soon as possible.
 An emergency C-section might be needed.

 - Tuffnell DJ, et al. Amniotic fluid embolism.
 Obstetrics, Gynaecology and Reproductive Medicine.
 2014;24:148.